L1Blom/RAG/README.md

 2. /prompt/<ID>/model
     Parameter: model (string)
     Your model to be used, like "gpt-4o"
-    Currently no checking on valid models.
+    Checking on valid models with OpenAI client.models.list().
 Can result in http 500 error (non-fatal)

 3. /prompt/<ID>/temp
     Parameter: temp (string, will be cast to float) Temperature setting, between 0.0 and 2.0
     Settings above 1.0 can give significant halicunations and degrades performance too.
+    Timeout can result in http 408 error (non-fatal)

 4. /prompt/<ID>/reload
     Parameters: none